WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 ## Introduction

 As we've seen in Class 01, one of the biggest powers of BigQuery comes from operation nested data directly.
-The better we use this paradigm the less slots will be allocated to our queries which in turn makes BigQuery more effective, cheaper and faster.
+The better we use this paradigm the less operations will be performed in the shuffle phase making BigQuery more effective, cheaper and faster.

-But also, as we've discussed there, it gets some practice before getting used to that.
-So with no further ado, let's get some practice.
+But also, as we've discussed before, it gets some practice before getting used to that.
+So, with no further ado, let's get some practice.

-## Practice Time

-Head over to your BigQuery WebUI (if you haven't already please follow through [Class00 Setup](../Class00_Setup/README.md) for setting up the required environment) and run the following query:
+Head over to your [BigQuery WebUI](https://console.cloud.google.com/bigquery) (if you haven't already please follow through [Class00 Setup](../Class00_Setup/README.md) for setting up the required environment) and run our very first demonstration query:

 ```sql
 WITH `data` AS (